1.1 Your contract is between:

 3.2 Electricity national terms of connection

-In a gas emergency, we or your network operator might as you to turn down gas appliances or stop using gas altogether.
-You'll need to follow any instructions we give you at the time of the emergency.
+In a gas emergency, we or your Network Operator may ask you to turn down gas equipment or stop using gas.
+You need to follow any instructions you receive at the time.

 3.4 Meter faults and problems